haines/rake-multilogs/README.md

 Rake multitask logs can be confusing, with output from each of the concurrently-running tasks being interleaved.
 `Rake::Multilogs` untangles the mess by capturing each task's output and displaying it after all the tasks are finished.

+Note that JRuby and Windows are not supported.

 ## Installation